ibm-cloud-docs/virtual-servers/vsi_migrate_classic_dctodc.md

 1. Create an image template of the old server as a backup.
 For more information, see [Creating an image template](/docs/image-templates?topic=image-templates-creating-an-image-template).

-1. When ready, clean and cancel any unused resources at the old location.
+1. When you're ready, clean and cancel any unused resources at the old location.